 Through the collection the museum preserves and interprets personal property, papers, and historical documents relating to Benjamin Harrison, his service to the State of Indiana, and his service to the United States of America.
 In early 2006, the museum was awarded a Save America's Treasures (SAT) site-improvement grant from the National Park Service that funded needed repairs and improvements including wallpaper, carpeting, medallion replacement, plaster work, brick walkway repair, tuck-pointing, etc.

 A women's suffrage collection was added in 2001.
 The suffrage collection spans Harrison's lifetime and that of his children.
 This was an important issue for the country.
-Remarkable women such as Belva Lockwood, who ran for the presidency against Harrison in 1888, are explored in our Bustles to Ballots permanent women's suffrage exhibit.
+Remarkable women such as Belva Lockwood, who ran for the presidency against Harrison in 1888, are explored in our Bustles to Ballots online women's suffrage exhibit.

 Every year the museum has a major exhibit in the 3rd floor ballroom and several smaller, themed displays throughout the year.